 FOR FACULTY & STAFF

-All Saint Augustine’s faculty and staff and encouraged to become familiar with The Write Place and its services.
+All Saint Augustine’s faculty and staff are encouraged to become familiar with The Write Place and its services.
 You are always welcomed to come to Boyer 306 to visit, ask questions, speak with a writing consultant, or volunteer.

 Can I drop off my paper?

-Will a peer reader correct my paper?
+Will a writing consultant correct my paper?

-Why should I visit The Write Place?
+When and why should I visit the Write Place?

 What happens during a consultation?

 You will have a 30 or 60-minute conversation with a consultant about your writing.
-Some discussion topics include assignment requirements, concerns, and areas for focus.
+Some discussion topics include assignment requirements, concerns, and areas of focus.
 You also will set goals during the consultation.
 The consultant will often have you to read your paper aloud.
-He/she will read along with you while asking and answering questions to clarify your ideas, sentences, and paragraphs.
+He/she will read along with you while asking questions to clarify your ideas, sentences, and paragraphs.
 You will discuss strategies for making your writing stronger.
 Any aspect of the paper or process may receive attention, including (but not limited to): organization of content, development of ideas, clarity and precision, audience and purpose, research and sources, documentation and formatting, style and tone, and grammar and mechanics.